-Modern technologies provide an almost uncountable variety of tools that enable distributed teams management and remote collaboration.
-With remote delivery being an essential part of our daily routines, we at Sigma Software have a set of all-time-favorites we frequently rely on, and, of course, we never lose a chance to try some new ones to check their efficiency.
+Modern technology has provided us with a limitless assortment of tools to help support remote work management and collaboration.
+With remote work an essential part of our daily work life at Sigma Software, we not only have a set of tried-and-true tools we rely on, but we never miss a chance to try out new ones.

 TOOLS FOR STAYING CONNECTED

-- Slack – one of the leaders in online collaboration offering fast chat rooms access and the possibility to organize communication in different channels.
+- Slack – a leading tool in online collaboration that offers fast chat room access and the ability to organize communication along different channels.

 Anastasia, Program Manager and Account Manager:

 “We use Slack for team communications and work discussions on several projects we deliver for startups.
 It’s fast, convenient, and can be integrated with diverse Google services.
 Integration with a calendar is one of my favorites as you can plan appointments right from Slack.
-The only drawback I see is that Slack does not support video calls – thus we have to rely on Zoom for videoconferencing.”
+The only drawback I find is that Slack does not support video calls, so we have to rely on Zoom for videoconferencing.”

 Andrey, Project Manager:

-“We use Slack in one of our projects, where we develop and support a self-service portal.
-Slack is extremely convenient for day-to-day communications and we even use it for audio calls.
+“We use Slack for one of our projects in which we develop and support a self-service portal.
+Slack is extremely convenient for day-to-day communication and we even use it for audio calls.
 The sound quality and performance are sufficient, however, the tool is quite demanding in terms of RAM memory.”

-- Zoom – one of the most commonly used tools enabling conferences with audio or video calls.
-Getting a high-quality video stream, Zoom users are able to create one-to-one chats, as well as group ones (up to 500 participants), with the ability to record sessions, share screen, use a virtual whiteboard, etc.
+- Zoom – one of the most commonly used tools that enables audio and video conference calls.
+With Zoom’s high-quality video stream, users can create one-on-one chats, as well as group chats with up to 500 participants.
+Users also have the ability to record sessions, share their screens, and use a virtual whiteboard, amongst many other features.

 Olga, AdTech competence center leader:

-“We use Zoom on most of the projects we have in AdTech.
-What I like most is that in Zoom you can create recurrent meetings with a permanent link (thus, you don’t need to recreate the link every time you are going to join the call).
-The app provides stable connection and sound quality even with poor Internet and allows users to join meetings even with regular dial-in calls.
-Another cool feature is that the meeting can be started without a host – thus, you can be sure that the communication will take place even when the host is not available or is late for the meeting.
-The only thing I lack is that you can’t be the host on several meetings at the same time and that there can’t be two hosts for one meeting.”
+“We use Zoom with most of the projects we have in AdTech.
+What I like most is that with Zoom you can create recurrent meetings with a permanent link without the need to recreate the link every time you are going to join the call.
+The app provides stable connection and sound quality even with poor internet and allows users to join meetings even with regular dial-in calls.
+Another cool feature is that the meeting can be started without a host, so you can be sure that communication will take place even when the host is not available or is late for the meeting.
+The only things Zoom lacks is that you can’t be the host on several meetings at the same time and that there can’t be two hosts for one meeting.”

 Sergio, Business Development Manager:

 “We use Zoom a lot for remote video calls with potential customers and partners and I’m in love with the tool.
-Stable, good quality both for video and audio, easy desktop sharing.
-I also like the whiteboard option as you can brainstorm with the customer online just the way you do during live meetings.
-And yes, they also have a virtual background option, which comes in handy when you work from home – no worries the customers will get distracted by my dog running on the background while I have a meeting.”
+There is stable, good quality both for video and audio calls, and easy desktop sharing.
+I also like the whiteboard option as you can brainstorm with the customer online just the way you do during in-person meetings.
+They also have a virtual background option, which comes in handy when working from home; I don’t have to worry about customers getting distracted by my dog running around in the background while I’m in a meeting.”

-- Skype and Skype for Business – remote collaboration tools from “Old school is cool” league, enabling all basic functions you would need, like group & individual chats, video/audio calls, and desktop sharing.
+- Skype and Skype for Business – are remote collaboration tools from the “old school is cool” league, enabling all basic functions needed, like group and individual chats, video and audio calls, and desktop sharing.

 Sergey, Remote Delivery Center Coordinator:

-“Our team works in close collaboration with our customers’ teams and product owners in Sweden.
+“Our team works in close collaboration with our customer’s teams and product owners in Sweden.
 All the communication on our projects is conducted through Skype and sometimes Skype for Business.
-When we started our collaboration with the customers 11 years ago, Skype was actually the only decent alternative, and our customer’s team was already using it extensively.
-Since then, many new tools emerged, but in fact, Skype has also grown a lot – supporting multiple devices, syncing chats among them, giving an option for quick and easy calls, etc. The only nuisance from my perspective is that it lags from time to time, but this has never caused any critical problems.”
+When we started our collaboration with our customers 11 years ago, Skype was actually the only decent alternative, and our customer’s team was already using it extensively.
+Since then, many new tools have emerged, and to compete Skype has grown to support multiple devices and syncing chats among them, giving an option for quick and easy calls, etc. The only nuisance from my perspective is that it lags from time to time, but this has never caused any critical problems.”